dscho/pagefind-xkcd-demo/content/comics/2009-1-30-ducklings.md

   DUCKLOOP'D?
 img: https://imgs.xkcd.com/comics/ducklings.png
 ---
-(Ducklings follow mother duck in procession)
+[A mother duck and her six ducklings.]

+[Cueball is in front of the line of ducks, and Megan is behind.]

-Chick: Ready?
+Megan: Ready?

-Dude: Ready.
+Cueball: Ready.

-(Dude and chick regard duck procession.)

-(Diagram of duck procession showing linear west-to-east motion)

-Dude: (on right side of duck procession) Roar!
-Boo!

-(Mother duck is alarmed.)

-(Mother duck proceeds south, then west.
-Ducklings follow.)

-(Chick seizes mother duck, lifts upwards.)

-Yoink!

-Mother duck: Quack

-(First ducking begins to follow final duckling, such that ducklings form a loop, rotating clockwise.)

-Operation: Duckling Loop
+[The duck and ducklings move.]

+Cueball: ROAR!
+BOO!

+[The mother duck is frightened, and turns back.
+Her six children follow.]

+[Megan snatches the mother duck with a yoink.]

+Duck: QUACK!

+[The six ducklings are now trapped in a circle of sorts.]

+OPERATION: DUCKLING LOOP